suneel0101/python-for-data-science-2015/README.md

 # Objectives
 Students will be able to
-- write Python programs that use if-elses, for loops, lists, dictionaries
+- write basic Python programs
 - read the documentation for external libraries and use those libraries
 - use the basic functionality of `pandas` for data analysis
+- use `matplotlib` to visualize their data
+- use `scikit-learn` to create predictive models
 - use iPython notebook to conduct their data analysis

 # Agenda
 0. Set up programming environment
-1. Warm Up
-2. Review of Basic Python
+1. Quick Review of Basic Python
-3. Using Other Libraries
+2. Using Other Libraries
+3. Intro to Pandas
-4. Intro to Pandas
+4. Intro to Matplotlib
 5. Wrap up & Closing thoughts

-# Rules
-- no Copy-Pasting.
-I swear, even just typing along almost mindlessly will help.
-- don't be afraid to ask questions (easier said than done, I understand)

 # Set Up Programming Environment (10)
 ## Download and Installation